 PPP loan - On April 10, 2020, the Company received the proceeds from a loan in the amount of approximately \$4.9 million (the "PPP loan") from JPMorgan Chase Bank, N.A., as lender, pursuant to the Paycheck Protection Program (the "PPP") of the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The Company accounted for the PPP loan as a financial liability in accordance with ASC Topic 470, Debt.
 Accordingly, the PPP loan was recognized as current and long-term debt in the Company's consolidated balance sheets and is included as PPP loan - current and PPP loan - long term.
-In addition, a di minimis amount of accrued interest is included in accrued expenses and other current liabilities.
+In addition, a de minimis amount of accrued interest is included in accrued expenses and other current liabilities.
+On July 28, 2021, the Company received notification from the U.S. Small Business Administration ("SBA") that the full principal amount of the PPP loan was forgiven.
 See Note 6 - Borrowings for additional information.

 Cost of Goods Sold - Cost of goods sold includes material, labor costs and manufacturing overhead.
 Cost of goods sold also includes a significant component of current period manufacturing costs in excess of costs capitalized into inventory (excess capacity costs).
-These costs, in addition to the impact of the revaluation of inventory to standard costs, and write-offs of inventory are recorded as expenses in the period in which they are incurred, rather than as a portion of inventory costs.
+These costs, in addition to the impact of the revaluation of inventory for standard costing, and write-offs of inventory are recorded as expenses in the period in which they are incurred, rather than as a portion of inventory costs.
 The cost of goods sold excludes the cost of insulin purchased under our Insulin Supply Agreement (the "Insulin Supply Agreement") with Amphastar Pharmaceuticals, Inc. ("Amphastar").
 All insulin inventory on hand was written off and the full purchase commitment contract to purchase future insulin was accrued as a recognized loss on purchase commitments as of the end of 2015.

 Cash and Cash Equivalents and Restricted Cash - The Company considers all highly liquid investments with original or remaining maturities of 90 days or less at the time of purchase, that are readily convertible into cash to be cash equivalents.
-As of March 31, 2021 and December 31, 2020, cash equivalents were comprised of money market accounts with maturities less than 90 days from the date of purchase.
+As of June 30, 2021 and December 31, 2020, cash equivalents were comprised of money market accounts with maturities less than 90 days from the date of purchase.

 The Company records restricted cash when cash and cash equivalents are restricted as to withdrawal or usage.
 The Company presents amounts of restricted cash that will be available for use within 12 months of the reporting date as restricted cash in current assets.
-Restricted cash amounts that will not be available for use in the Company's operations within 12 months of the reporting date are presented as restricted cash in long-term assets.

-The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported on the condensed consolidated balance sheets that sum to amounts reported on the condensed consolidated statement of cash flows (in thousands):
+The following table provides a reconciliation of cash, cash equivalents, and restricted cash reported on the condensed consolidated balance sheets that sum to amounts reported on the condensed consolidated statements of cash flows (in thousands):

-Ma rch 31, 2021 Decei mber 31, 2020 Cash and cash equivalents \$ 247,833 \$ 67,005 Restricted cash 158 158 Total cash, cash equivalents, and restricted cash \$ 247,991 \$ 67,163
+Ju June 30, 2021 December 31, 2020 June 30, 2020 Cash and cash equivalents \$ 62,522 \$ 67,005 \$ 63,222 Restricted cash - 158 316 Total cash, cash equivalents, and restricted cash \$ 62,522 \$ 67,163 \$ 63,538